lsst-dm/dm_dev_guide/processes/workflow.rst

    If the ticket is a story, you must specify what epic it belongs to with this field.
    By definition, bug or improvement-type tickets are not associated with an epic.
 Team
-   Specify which DM team is doing the work with this field, for accounting purposes.
+   Specify which DM team is responsible for doing the work.
-   The owner of the epic should be consistent with the team working on a ticket.
+   Refer to the list of :ref:`supported teams <jira-teams>`.

 .. _workflow-jira-ticket-status: